phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 You have to look at it out of order, kind of:

 `rename [whocares] *.txt` means we're only going to match on files that end in ".txt".
-This is important and possibly confusing: the "*.txt" at the end of the command is _not_ a regular expression.
+This is important and possibly confusing: the `*.txt` at the end of the command is _not_ a regular expression.
 This is the usage of `*` that you're more used to from library databases: it's a wildcard.

 #### Change dashes to underscores